Dennis Byrd (American football, born 1946): Coaching career

 After leaving the NFL, Byrd became the high school football coach at West Lincoln High School in Lincolnton, North Carolina, and later was an assistant high school football coach at Northeastern High School in Elizabeth City, North Carolina.
 He retired from teaching and coaching in 2004.

 Honors

 In 2001, Byrd became the first defensive player at NC State to have his jersey number (77) retired.

 He was selected to the ACC 50th Anniversary Football Team in 2003.

-Byrd was inducted into the North Carolina Sports Hall of Fame in 2007 and was inducted into the College Football Hall of Fame in 2010.

-In 2014, he was inducted into the NC State Athletic Hall of Fame.
+Byrd was inducted into the North Carolina Sports Hall of Fame in 2007, the College Football Hall of Fame in 2010, and the NC State Athletic Hall of Fame in 2014.